 “When it comes to networking, attendees are less interested in discovering new career opportunities and obtaining/providing mentoring.
 Instead, they view networking as the most valuable when they can exchange ideas with peers, meet new people, and speak with industry experts who may otherwise be out of reach.”

-Freeman Trends Report Q1 2024, Winter 2024 Freeman Syndicated Survey of Event Attendees.
+—Freeman Trends Report Q1 2024, Winter 2024 Freeman Syndicated Survey of Event Attendees.

-Attendees want to connect with peers over shared challenges and specific topicsJust like with keynotes, content is critical when it comes to networking.
+“Attendees want to connect with peers over shared challenges and specific topics Just like with keynotes, content is critical when it comes to networking.
 Attendees want to bond with peers over shared professional challenges and topics.
-They aren't as keen to speed-date over hors d'oeuvres or meet with an on-site ambassador at a phone charging station.
-These types of networking elements can be useful ancillaries - but they're not sufficient on their own.
-Event attendees would be better served if organizers devoted more time to valued forms of networking and reduced their efforts on less-desired elements.
+They aren’t as keen to speed-date over hors d’oeuvres or meet with an on-site ambassador at a phone charging station.
+These types of networking elements can be useful ancillaries – but they’re not sufficient on their own.
+Event attendees would be better served if organizers devoted more time to valued forms of networking and reduced their efforts on less-desired elements.” —Freeman Trends Report Q1 2024, Winter 2024 Freeman Syndicated Survey of Event Attendees.

-Creating the valuable networking and connection that attendees seek is far easy at small meetings—when designed right!
+Creating the valuable networking and connection that attendees seek is far easier at small meetings—when designed right!
 I’ve been designing and facilitating such meetings for over three decades, and both participants and organizers love them.
 These events foster a loyal community with high retention rates.

 Large meetings can also support effective networking, but it’s far more challenging.
 As attendee expectations shift, more clients are contracting me to boost connection at large events, where existing tech solutions like brain dates and speed networking often fall short.